 These ingredients and products are amazing for making quick meals, and ensuring that you always have healthy options available to you.
 I also wanted to give you a few ways to use each of these ingredients and products to spark your inspiration.

-After you stock up on these healthy foods for your pantry, you may also want to check out these healthy fridge staples.
+After you stock up on these healthy foods for your pantry, you may also want to check out these healthy foods for your refrigerator.
 You’ll soon be on your way to a kitchen full of amazing meals and healthy ingredients!

 Snack Bars – When it comes to making meal prep easier, snack bars are KEY.
 And they are perfect for you girls-on-the-go!
 But it’s important to remember that NOT all snack bars are created equal healthy.
 ALWAYS choose the most natural and “whole” snack bars that you can.
 Make sure when you choose a bar to look at the ingredients, and pick ones only with ingredients that you can pronounce.
 I’ve created a list of some healthy snacks bars that are totally Live Fit Girls approved if you need some inspiration.
 Or you can try your hand at some Homemade KIND Bars.